sandrodcpereira/sandro-design/readme.md

 * [Less](http://lesscss.org), because variables and nested styles make things easier.
 * [Font Awesome](https://fontawesome.com), readymade icons save you a tonne of work.
-* [Handlebars](https://handlebarsjs.com), to make templating and reusing layout components easier to manage.
-(Still testing, might end up going with something else for this...)

 ## How to compile CSS